davidedelvento/pico-webserver/README.md

 Experimenting serving dynamic content as described at https://github.com/maxnet/pico-webserver/issues/3

+In fact it works well.
+Not as much as I'd like, but well.
+I would like to send files of arbitrary size, but it stops at 12'582'721 bytes, which is one less than 65536 (16 bit counter) the size of the individual packet (192 bytes).

+One could work around that, but I am not doing it, because...
+The transfer rates are at most `136 kB / s` and often around `90-100 kB / s` which is a bit too slow for what I need.
+Instead, for my purpose I am experimenting with https://github.com/davidedelvento/no-OS-FatFS-SD-SPI-RPi-Pico

 # pico-webserver

 Webserver example that came with TinyUSB slightly modified to run on a Raspberry Pi Pico.